DenTelezhkin/DTTableViewManager/README.md

 ## Notes on implementation

 * This approach requires every table view cell to have it's data model object.
 * Every cell after creation gets called with method updateWithModel: and receives data model to represent.
-Every cell needs to conform to DTTableViewModelTransfer protocol.
 * You can make your controller a subclass of DTTableViewManager, or you can make it a property on your controller and subclass from whatever you need.
 * Any datasource/delegate method can be overridden in your controller.
-In case you are making DTTableViewManager a property on your UIViewController, datasource methods will be trampolined to your controller.

 ## Requirements